SystemsApproach/tcpcc/variants.rst

 the base station.
 Recent research by Xie, Yi, and Jamieson suggests such an approach might prove effective, although their implementation uses end-device feedback instead of getting the RAN directly involved.
-How ever it's implemented, the idea is to have the receiver explicitly tell the sender how much bandwidth is available on the last hop, with the sender then having to judge whether the last-hop or some other point along the Internet segment is the actual bottleneck.
+However it's implemented, the idea is to have the receiver explicitly tell the sender how much bandwidth is available on the last hop, with the sender then having to judge whether the last-hop or some other point along the Internet segment is the actual bottleneck.